stanislavglazko/devman_bot/README.md

 1) push the code to your github

-2) create a Heroku account and new app on Heroku
+2) create an Heroku account

+3) create new app on Heroku

-3) connect your github to heroku
+4) connect your github to heroku app

-4) fill Config Vars in settings of your app
+5) fill Config Vars in settings of your app

-5) press Deploy Branch in Manual deploy
+6) press Deploy Branch in Manual deploy

-6) send you work
+7) send you work on Devman

-7) wait answer in telegram
+8) wait answer in telegram

 ### Project Goals